 IndianaMap and other interactive maps and downloadable geospatial data are available through the Indiana Geological Survey.
 This suite of interactive mapping websites allows users to create custom maps using a variety of geographic, geologic, environmental and demographic content.
 The maps can be viewed or printed at any scale using only a Web browser.
 Desktop GIS users may also connect to the map services directly and download the data for use with existing GIS applications.

-The Purdue University Local Decision Maker is an online mapping tool that provides maps and information related to comprehensive planning in Indiana.
-A clickable map is available as a resource to retrieve local planning information for each county that has a comprehensive plan.
-Purdue also hosts Geographic Information System (GIS) Tools for Watershed Management.
+Purdue hosts the Geographic Information System (GIS) Tools for Watershed Management.
 This website contains links to several Web-based GIS tools, including an online watershed delineation tool that calculates the watershed area draining to a point selected on an interactive map.
 Once you have delineated the watershed, you can use other tools on the website to estimate the impervious area, run hydrologic models such as L-THIA or download the data for use in a GIS program.

 U.S. EPA's EnviroFacts Data Warehouse is a database that is connected to state databases in many program areas, including permitted dischargers, drinking water facilities, brownfields, hazardous waste sites, grants awarded in area of interest and compliance history.
 Ignore the note that information from Indiana has been frozen.
 Aside from the occasional glitch, everything from Indiana should be available in the database.